stefanofaralli/noisy-kgs-benchmark/README.md

 Benchmark.
 In Proceedings of the 2020 Conference on Empirical Methods in Natural Language Processing (EMNLP), pages 8328–8350, Online, November 2020.
 Association for Computational Linguistics. <br>
-  WNRR18: Tim Dettmers, Pasquale Minervini, Pontus Stenetorp, and Sebastian Riedel.
-Convolutional 2d knowledge graph embeddings.
+  <a href="https://github.com/TimDettmers/ConvE">WNRR18</a>: Tim Dettmers, Pasquale Minervini, Pontus Stenetorp, and Sebastian Riedel.
+Convolutional 2d
+knowledge graph embeddings.
 In Proceedings of the Thirty-Second AAAI Conference on Artificial Intelligence and Thirtieth Innovative Applications of Artificial Intelligence Conference and Eighth AAAI Symposium on Educational Advances in Artificial Intelligence, AAAI’18/IAAI’18/EAAI’18.
 AAAI Press, 2018.<br>
-  FB15K-237: Kristina Toutanova and Danqi Chen.
-Observed versus latent features for knowledge base and text inference.
+  <a href="https://www.microsoft.com/en-us/download/details.aspx?id=52312">FB15K-237</a>: Kristina Toutanova and Danqi Chen.
+Observed versus latent features for knowledge base and
+text inference.
 In 3rd Workshop on Continuous Vector Space Models and Their Compositionality.
 ACL - Association for Computational Linguistics, July 2015.<br>